My November Guest" by Robert Frost

 And they are better for her praise.

 I love words, images, and music that stir the heart and soul.
-This is a collection of quotes, images, music and poetry I have found on the web and each one has moved me in some way.
-I claim no credit for any content on this site unless otherwise noted.
-Content was found on various internet sites including Pinterest, Facebook, Google, etc. If anything on this blog belongs to you and do not want me to share it on this site, please contact me and the post will be removed. ♬ ♬ -▲= ♬
+This space is a collection of quotes, images, music, and poetry I’ve discovered across the web—each one moving me in its own way.
+I claim no credit for any content unless otherwise noted.
+These pieces were found on various platforms including Pinterest, Facebook, Google, and other online sources.
+If any content shared here belongs to you and you would prefer it not be included, please contact me and it will be removed. ♬ ♬ -▲= ♬

 Friday, November 8, 2024